different-ai/file-organizer-2000/tutorials/faq.md

-**Q: Whad is meant by “Unlimited usage” included in the Lifetime Plan?**
+**Q: What is meant by “Unlimited usage” included in the Lifetime Plan?**
 A: If you purchase lifetime license.
 You'll use your own openAI API key, linked directly to your account and credits.

+**Q: What is the difference between the plans One Year of Updates and Lifetime of Updates?**

+One year of updates means that you will keep getting updates for one year, as we keep adding features and improving the app.
+But after that year, you'll keep the app in that state.
+It will be a functioning version of the app, but you will not get the latest updates past that date.

+Whereas the lifetime version means you'll always get new updates.

 **Q: I’m interested in “Early access features”, will the new license key provide me with a different Plugin version?**